William Piers (constable): Ireland

-Decline

 Piers developed an interest in plantation projects in the northeast in the 1570s.
 In 1578, he was documented as sending proposals to the central London government to exploit the Ards peninsula and to create an incorporated company which would control the trade of the coast from Strangford to Sligo and gain control of the area by leasing the land to local chiefs, effectively banishing the Scots from Ulster.
 His commercial interests proved fruitless as well as his political attempts to make an agreement with Turlough Luineach, with royal support from the queen and the privy council to banish the Scots from Ulster in summer of 1580.
 Piers met strong opposition from Arthur Grey, 14th Baron Grey de Wilton who eventually prevented the proposals from being approved.
 Politically, this was a humiliating defeat for Piers and marked the decline of his power and status in Clandeboye.

+Later life

 He retired to Tristernagh in 1582 and his health gradually declined, reported as losing the mobility of his legs in 1593.
 He did, however, return to England for a visit in 1591.
 Despite his withdrawal, he remained interested in the cause for the banishment of the Scots from Ulster and submitted proposals to weaken the power of Hugh O'Neill, 2nd Earl of Tyrone and attempted to increase the power of local chiefs lesser as barons, but again his proposals were rejected.